sgshaikh/StoreSales_TimeSeriesForecasting/README.md

 #### Executive summary

-The competition is to Forecast store sales on data from Corporación Favorita, a large Ecuadorian-based grocery retailer.
+The project is to Forecast store sales on data from Corporación Favorita, a large Ecuadorian-based grocery retailer.

 Three methods were used to forecast sales (FB Prophet, Random Forrest Regression and XGBoost Regression).